snl-dakota/dakota/docs-sphinx/source/usingdakota/introduction/couplingtosimulations.md

   no_hessians
 ```

-Figure 2.12 shows the text of the Dakota input file named rosen_syscall.in that is provided in the directory dakota/
+This input file shows the text of the Dakota input file named rosen_syscall.in that is provided in the directory `dakota/share/dakota/examples/users.`
-share/dakota/examples/users.
-The only differences between this input file and the one in Figure 2.7 occur in the
-interface keyword section.
-The keyword fork indicates that Dakota will use fork calls to create separate Unix processes for
+The keyword `fork` indicates that Dakota will use fork calls to create separate Unix processes for
 executions of the user-supplied simulation code.
 The name of the simulation code, and the names for Dakota’s parameters and
 results file are specified using the analysis driver, parameters file, and results file keywords, respectively.
-The Dakota command is noted in the file, and copies of the outputs are in the dakota/share/dakota/examples/
-users directory, with .sav appended to the name.
+The Dakota command is noted in the file, and copies of the outputs are in the `dakota/share/dakota/examples/users` directory, with .sav appended to the name.

 This run of Dakota takes longer to complete than the previous gradient-based optimization example since the fork interface
 method has additional process creation and file I/O overhead, as compared to the internal communication that occurs when the